wasp-lang/wasp/web/docs/auth/auth-hooks.md

 The `onAfterSignup` hook can be useful if you want to send the user a welcome email or perform some other action after the user signs up like syncing the user with a third-party service.

-Since the `onAfterSignup` hook receives the OAuth access token, it can also be used to store the OAuth access token for the user in your database.
+Since the `onAfterSignup` hook receives the OAuth tokens, it can also be used to store the OAuth access token and/or [refresh token](#refreshing-the-oauth-access-token) in your database.

 Works with <EmailPill /> <UsernameAndPasswordPill /> <DiscordPill /> <GithubPill /> <GooglePill /> <KeycloakPill />